 If you are travelling by car, it will take about 2 hours to drive to Innsbruck from Salzburg.
 So, you can easily fit 2 hours driving one way, spending half a day in Innsbruck, and then drive back – all in one day.
 Please note, that the shortest way goes through Germany.
 So, if you are renting a car in Austria you need to notify the rental company that you’re going to cross the border and drive in Germany – that may incur additional costs.
 Consult with your rental company prior to the trip.

 Travelling by train will take a little less than 2 hours.
 Trains between these two cities go every hour, so you can easily plan your trip to Innsbruck and back within the same day.
-Taking a train is an easy and good choice – you won’t get tired from driving, and you can enjoy the views outside the windows.
+Taking a train is an easy and good choice – you won’t get tired from driving, and you can enjoy the views passing by.

 You can book your ticket in advance at the ÖBB website.

-Read my other post – What to do in Innsbruck in summer – to get more ideas on spending time in this city.
+Read my post What to do in Innsbruck in summer to get more ideas on spending time in this city.